-This diagram gives us the morphism $g^*_{0}$ in (\ref{eqn:ldefinvn}).
 This morphism is independent of the choice of $n$ by the transitive relation of the pull-back morphism ((\ref{ali:ccm})).
-Similarly we have the middle morphism $g^*_0$ (and the lower morphism $g^*_0$ in (\ref{cd:ldtvn})).
+Similarly we have the middle morphism $g^*_0$ (and even the lower morphism $g^*_0$) in (\ref{cd:ldtvn}).
 By the contravariant functoriality (\ref{cd:eetxte}) of the isomorphisms (\ref{eqn:eaxte}) and (\ref{eqn:eetxte}), we obtain the commutative diagram (\ref{cd:ldtvn}).

 (2): By the transitive relation of the pull-back morphism again, $g^*_{0}$ and $g'{}^*_{\!\!0}$ are compatible with the composition of $g_{0}$ and $g'_{0}$.

 (3): The formula (\ref{eqn:ldeoxnvn}) immediately follows from the definition of $g^*_{0}$.